A reader asks: what will this actually run me?

 What is the average price to cut down a tree?

-Tree removal typically costs $300 to $1,500 for a single tree, with most homeowners paying around $700 on average.
-Small trees under 30 feet tend to cost $150 to $500, while large trees over 60 feet can run $1,500 to $3,000 or more.
-Factors like trunk diameter, proximity to structures, and whether stump removal is included all affect the final price.
+Most single-tree removals run $300 to $1,500, with the median around $700.
+Small trees under 30 feet tend to cost $150 to $500.
+Large trees over 60 feet can run $1,500 to $3,000 or more.
+Trunk diameter, proximity to structures, and stump removal all affect the final number.

 How much does it cost to remove a tree?